squareboat/api-guidelines/README.md

 DELETE /tickets/12 - Deletes ticket #12
 ```

 Use nouns but no verbs.
 Keep it simple and use only plural nouns for all resources.

+Good:

 ```
 /cars - Returns a list of cars
 /cars/71 - Returns a specific car
 ```

-Do not use verbs:
+Bad:

 ```
 /getAllCars